 By visualizing the workflow and limiting the work-in-progress, it is possible to measure the lead time of producing processes even more accurately.
 This means that we will be able solve bottlenecks in time and deliver more consistently, without building up stock, Chiel explains.
 He continues: KANBAN is an excellent example how TrustLube constantly optimizes work processes not only to meet high-quality demands and customer satisfaction, but also to improve our performance in terms of sustainability and corporate social responsibility.

-If you would like more information on this press release and TrustLube products in general, do not hesitate to contact Chiel van Daelen, Managing Director.
-Phone: +31 (0) 88 87 87 700, e-mail: email@example.com.
+For more information about this press release or TrustLube products in general, please contact Chiel van Daelen, Managing Director.
+Tel: +31 (0) 88 87 87 700, e-mail: firstname.lastname@example.org.